Normans Bay railway station

 Normans Bay railway station serves Normans Bay in East Sussex.
 It is on the East Coastway Line, and train services are provided by Southern.

+History

 The station was opened on 11 September 1905 and was originally named Pevensey Sluice, but later that year it was renamed Normans Bay Halt.
 The name was altered to Normans Bay on 5 May 1969.